TheChadMan72/node-zwave-js/packages/zwave-js/zwave-js.api.md

 //   Type 'Security2Extension' is missing the following properties from type 'MPANExtension': groupId, innerMPANState
 // /home/runner/work/node-zwave-js/node-zwave-js/packages/cc/src/cc/Security2CC.ts:1380:25 - (TS2339) Property 'senderEI' does not exist on type 'Security2Extension'.
 // /home/runner/work/node-zwave-js/node-zwave-js/packages/cc/src/cc/Security2CC.ts:1438:19 - (TS2339) Property 'senderEI' does not exist on type 'Security2Extension'.
-// src/lib/controller/Controller.ts:867:2 - (ae-missing-getter) The property "provisioningList" has a setter but no getter.
+// src/lib/controller/Controller.ts:891:2 - (ae-missing-getter) The property "provisioningList" has a setter but no getter.
+// src/lib/controller/Controller.ts:7282:3 - (ae-forgotten-export) The symbol "ExtendedNVMOperationsCommand" needs to be exported by the entry point index.d.ts
 // src/lib/driver/Driver.ts:701:24 - (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
 // src/lib/driver/Driver.ts:4191:5 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/lib/driver/Driver.ts:5340:2 - (ae-unresolved-link) The @link reference could not be resolved: The package "zwave-js" does not have an export "drainSerialAPIQueue"